phyloref/phyloref.github.io/_posts/blog/2018-04-23-AB-meeting.md

 Hilmar made two remarks on the challenges ahead.
 A major computational challenge is specifier matching.
 As aforementioned, the absence of specifiers on a phylogeny will be a pervasive problem.
 Another challenge is developing a product that drives collaboration with trait (clade) oriented research groups.
 Mungall then asked about the plan to query GBIF and EOL as outlined in the grant proposal.
 Hilmar responded by saying “the principal idea is make large scale biodiversity data queryable using phylogenetic clade definitions/phyloreferences.
 None of the current databases has phylogenetic querying ability.
 The use case that Gaurav presented on using a phyloreference to query GBIF could also be done with EOL.”
 Baum asked the last question, which is "Could this [the phyloreference curation tool] be made into a reverse pipeline, where you have a phyloreference anchored in the curation tool, and you could just create a clade definition entry for *Regnum*?"
 This was noted by Nico and Gaurav as a possiblity in future.

 ## Advisory Board comments and questions

+Mungall asked two questions about PCD - if these definitions are complete and how widely adopted they are in taxonomic databases.
+A brief exchange took place on these questions.
+Hilmar remarked that there are numerous ways how taxonomic groups are defined, and what we focus on strictly here are monophyletic groups.
+For that purpose, the three types of PCD are sufficient.

 Overall the meeting was informative and productive, and filled with positive vibe and a fair amount of enthusiams from the AB.
 We are planning to have a in person AB meeting, which will afford the opportunity for more in-depth discussions and more constructive engagement in the various aspects of project development.